The plant kingdom is home to approximately a quarter-million different species of plant.

 If a label simply says just “Eucalyptus” alone, it’s almost certainly the globulus variety, as this is the most common, “traditional” Eucalyptus that you’re probably familiar with.
 Eucalyptus Radiata differs in that it has less 1.8 cineole (a compound primarily desired for its therapeutic properties), but a sweeter, more citrusy aroma that some folks fall in love with.
 Eucalyptus blue has many of the same properties as Eucalyptus globulus, but thanks to its chemical composition generally doesn’t cause an allergic reaction for people with eucalyptol allergies—handy if you like Eucalyptus but your skin doesn’t.

 Sometimes referred to by its proper name Melaleuca, tea tree essential oil has a cooling, crisp effect when inhaled or applied to the skin.
-Evidence exists to show that tea tree oil has antiseptic properties, making it useful for cleaning and purifying skin, nails, and hair.
+Evidence exists to show that tea tree oil has germ-destroying properties, making it useful for cleaning and purifying skin, nails, and hair.
 It’s also a popular organic household cleaner and even makes an appearance below in our DIY essential oil insect repellent recipe.

 Other essential oils perfect for summertime tend to have floral, woodsy, herbaceous, or citrusy aromas.
 Mix, match, and experiment to your heart’s content with any of the following: